Green chillies are an inseparable part of Indian Kitchen & is one of the biggest reasons why Indian food is known all over the world.

 Without wasting any more time.
 Let’s dive into the action.

-How To Grow Green Chillies At Home – The Easiest Way
+How To Grow Green Chillies At Home – How to grow Green Chilli plant at home in India

-Best Time To Grow Green Chillies / Green Chili Growing Season
+Best Time To Grow Green Chillies / Green Chilli Growing Season

-You can either buy good quality seeds or get from already available overripe chilli at home.
+You can either buy good quality seeds (from here) or get them from already available overripen green chilli plant at home.

 For later, you just have to slit open it into two parts and collect it seeds.